victoroalvarez/victoroalvarez/README.md

 - -->
 - 🌱 I’m currently learning Web Development and Linux.
 - 👯 I’m looking to collaborate on writing scripts for automation.
-- 💬 Ask me about Unix-like systems like Debian and Fedora.
+- 💬 Ask me about Unix-like systems like Debian, Arch and Fedora.
 - 📫 How to reach me: victoroalvarez@protonmail.com
 - ⚡ Fun fact: I like film noir cinema.